-How does the HOA rules impact your shade options?
+How do the HOA rules impact your shade options?

 Outdoor shades warranties

-Our shades comes with a 10 year warranty on the system and 5 year warranty on the motorization.
+Our shades come with a 10-year warranty on the system and a 5-year warranty on the motorization.

-There’s a number of vendors that I do business with that sell outdoor shades that are not outdoor-rated.
+There are several vendors that I do business with that sell outdoor shades that are not outdoor-rated.
 As an example, say I sold someone a shade system and installed it outside.
-Everybody did what they’re suppose to do, and now its rusted away.
+Everybody did what they were supposed to do, and now it’s rusted away.
 But the manufacturer doesn’t provide a warranty that covers the outside use, even tho it is sold as an outdoor shade.
 This is all done to save the clients money and provide a cheaper option.
-This is just simply not something we’re going to do.
+This is simply not something we’re going to do.
 I don’t want you to find yourself in that situation.
 But this is also reflected in our price point and everything we’re going to do that sets us apart.